SeriousOldMan/Simulator-Controller/Docs/Tyre Compounds.md

 	Dry (S)->15;Dry (M)->25;Dry (H)->40

 where the number specifies the number of laps for which the corresponding tyre compound mixture can be used.

 Important: If a strategy is active or if race rules have been activated in "Race Settings", the values defined there will be used.
 But any applicable "Pitstop: Tyre Compound Usage" setting will have been used to initialize those values, though.

+Another way to handle tyre life, which is available in simulators which provide the current tyre wear in the API, is to provide a threshold for the maximum tyre wear (or the minimu available tyre tread depth, whatever you prefer).
+You can specifiy the default values for the minimum available tyre tread depth in the "Session Database" using the "Pitstop: Minimum tyre tread depth" setting.
+The format is similar:

+	Dry (S)->60;Dry (M)->45;Dry (H)->30

+where the number specifies the tyre tread depth, up to which a tyre shows reasonable performance.

 ### Default Tyre Compound